ToshioCP/Gtk4-tutorial/gfm/sec2.md

     $ ninja -C _build
     $ ninja -C _build install

-Set sevral environment variables so that the glib libraries installed can be used by build tools.
+Set several environment variables so that the glib libraries installed can be used by build tools.
 Make a text file below and save it as `env.sh`

     # compiler